 - No substitutes will be allowed in solo classes.
 In the event of illness, one substitute will be allowed in duets or trios on notice to the Festival Office.
 The person substituting must be eligible with respect to age and other requirements to perform in that class.

 - The maximum time allowed for all solo performances is 3 minutes, for duets and trios 3 minutes and for groups 3 1/2 minutes.
 There is no time minimum.
 A penalty of 1 mark for every 10 seconds over the allotted time will be imposed.
 The maximum time allowable for Production Numbers is 10 minutes and must have a minimum of 12 dancers.

-- All competitors should be in costume, warmed up and prepared to dance one-half hour prior to stated class time.
+- All competitors should be in costume, warmed-up and prepared to dance one half hour prior to the stated class time.

 - Marks and pins will be presented during the competitions and in accordance with the following classifications and marks.
 Platinum minimum of 92, Gold minimum of 85; Silver minimum of 80; Bronze minimum of 75.
 All competitors reaching these marks will be awarded the appropriate pins.
 If there is a first place tie, it will be at the adjudicators discretion as to who will be the trophy winner.

 - Scholarships: All entrants are eligible.
 Trophy winners will automatically receive a scholarship.
 Adjudicators will make recommendations for additional scholarship recipients.
 Scholarship cheques will be mailed or e-transferred after the competition.
 Total scholarship pool will be approximately $15,000.

 - Final Deadline: Thursday, June 10, 2021.